-- as necessary. - the Timely Disclosure Rules and relevant laws on a daily basis and also collects information from related sections in a prompt and comprehensive manner for the execution of his/her duties.
-He/she also makes efforts to prepare proper disclosure materials and enhance the disclosure such as investigation of cases of information disclosure in other companies. - 3 The Audit & Supervisory Committee and accounting auditors provide advice and instructions on information disclosure to us in addition of the system for timely disclosure

-4 We also seek opinions from third-party experts, etc. when necessary.
+- 1 The representative and the person in charge of handling the information endeavor to ensure the timeliness, legitimacy, accuracy, and fairness of the information to be disclosed.
+The information is discussed and reported at the Management Council and Board of Directors meetings as necessary. - 2 The person in charge of timely information disclosure complies with the Timely Disclosure Rules and relevant laws on a daily basis and also collects information from related sections in a prompt and comprehensive manner for the execution of his/her duties.
+He/she also makes efforts to prepare proper disclosure materials and enhance the disclosure such as investigation of cases of information disclosure in other companies. - 3 The Audit & Supervisory Committee and accounting auditors provide advice and instructions on information disclosure to us in addition to periodical audits. - 4 We also seek opinions from third-party experts, etc. when necessary.
 We have established the Insider Trading Management Rules and the Disclosure Policy (Information Disclosure Rules) as internal rules as well as the Group Corporate Code of Ethics, which mentions that they must be strictly followed to prevent insider trading and follow Fair Disclosure Rules, including by group companies.